St. Regis Mohawk Reservation: History

-The original settlement was known as Akwesasne, called Saint Régis by French Jesuit missionaries, after Jean François Régis, the priest canonized as a Catholic saint in 1737, who had expressed a desire to be a missionary to the Iroquois people.
-It was founded about 1755 by several Catholic Iroquois families, primarily Mohawk, who moved upriver from the mission village of Caughnawaga, Quebec (now known as Kahnawake).
+The original settlement was known as Akwesasne, called Saint Régis by French Jesuit missionaries, after Jean François Régis, the priest canonized as a Catholic saint in 1737.
+He had expressed a desire to be a missionary to the Iroquois people.

+The settlement was founded about 1755 by several Catholic Iroquois families, primarily Mohawk, who moved upriver from the mission village of Caughnawaga, Quebec (now known as Kahnawake), which was south of Montreal.
 They were seeking better lives for their families, as they were concerned about negative influences of traders at Caughnawaga, who plied the Mohawk with rum.
 The Mohawk families were accompanied by Jesuit missionaries from Caughnawaga.

 After the United States acquired this territory in settlement of its northern border, relations among the people and the varying jurisdictions became more complex.
-But according to the 1795 Jay Treaty settling the border, the Mohawk retained the right to travel freely over the border.
+But according to the 1795 Jay Treaty settling the border, the Mohawk retained the right to travel freely across the border in either direction.
 Since the reservation was established, the Mohawk on both sides of the St. Lawrence River have lost land and been adversely affected by major infrastructure projects conducted by state and federal authorities.
 These include construction of the St. Lawrence Seaway, what is now known as the Three Nations Crossing bridge, and dams on the rivers for hydroelectric power projects.